Parity celebrates the spirituality, faith

-For almost two decades, we have supported LGBTQ people of faith while creating a more equal and inclusive Church.
-We wrote language considered and passed by our General Assembly to remove restrictions for LGBTQ candidates, provided extensive educational and pastoral resources, and supported more than 100 LGBTQ individuals pursuing ordination.
+For almost two decades, we have supported LGBTQia people of faith while creating a more equal and inclusive Church.
+We wrote language considered and passed by our General Assembly to remove restrictions for LGBTQia candidates, provided extensive educational and pastoral resources, and supported more than 100 LGBTQia individuals pursuing ordination.
 We worked tirelessly for years to change the definition of marriage in the Presbyterian Church’s constitution, which now includes same-sex marriage.

 In 2014 we changed our name to Parity, expanded our vision and mission to include denominations beyond our roots, and deepened our programs to ensure healing and resolution continues.